wpify/scoper/README.md

-# WPify Scoper - A scoper for the WordPress plugins and themes
+# WPify Scoper - A scoper for WordPress plugins and themes

 Using Composer in your WordPress plugin or theme can benefit from that.
 But it also comes with a danger of conflicts with dependencies of other plugins or themes.
 Luckily, a great tool called [PHP Scoper](https://github.com/humbug/php-scoper) adds all your needed dependencies to your namespace to prevent conflicts.
 Unfortunately, the configuration is non-trivial, and for that reason, we created the Composer plugin to make scoping easy in WordPress projects.